🇺🇸 Call 919-771-4177 for more info.

 Once you accept what is on your credit report, begin looking for other alternative loan options.
 First determine what are the strengths of your business and weaknesses of your business.
 When you contact companies, find out as much as you can about what their alternative loan options are based on.
 Instead of choosing the business loans you like best, organize the loan types in terms of what your business is most likely to qualify for.
 Of those loan options, then decide which ones you believe you should proceed on.

 Discuss the loan options with the representative and speak with someone who is knowledgeable, rather than someone reading from a script.
 If they don’t give you logical answers to your thoughts or concerns, try to speak with someone else.
 Don’t feel that you must get all the funds you need through 1 type of loan, or all of it immediately at that time.
 There may be 2 loan types that you should proceed on.

 If your business needs $100,000 in total, and you only qualify for $50,000, this may still work by getting the funding in segments over time.
 You can take the $50,000 you qualified for and also work on getting the rest of the funding required over the course of the next few weeks or months.
 Chances are you did not need the entire $100,000 immediately.
 Most businesses that receive $100,000 do not spend it all within the first 30 days.
-If your business has been declined for a business loan, many of these steps will be important to getting approved.
+These steps are important when your business has been declined.

 For additional resources to help you prepare for future business loan requests, you can